florentc/xob/README.md

         };
     };

+### Orientation

+The bar can be horizontal (it fills up from left to right) or vertical (it fills up from bottom to top) depending on option `orientation`.

 ### Positionning

 The horizontal `x` and vertical `y` position of the bar is determined by a relative position on the screen (0.0 and 1.0 on the edges, 0.5 in the middle) and an offset in pixels from that relative position.
-Likewise, the length of the bar has a relative component (1.0 full-width, 0.0 collapsed) and an offset in pixels.
+Likewise, the length of the bar has a relative component (1.0 all available space, 0.0 collapsed) and an offset in pixels.
 Here are some examples.

 Illustration | Relative `x` | Offset `x` | Relative `y` | Offset `y` | Relative `length` | Offset `length`
 ------------ | ------------ | ---------- | ------------ | ---------- | ----------------- | ---------------